If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

 “What types of savings accounts should I have?” is a common question.
 And a typical place to start is with a regular savings account that you can open at a bank or credit union.

-If your bank is insured by the Federal Deposit Insurance Corporation (FDIC), then your deposits are insured for up to $250,000.
-The National Credit Union Administration (NCUA) provides similar insurance for credit unions.
+If your bank is insured by the Federal Deposit Insurance Corporation (FDIC), then your deposits are insured for up to $250,000 per depositor, per account category, per insured institution.
+Worth noting?
+Some banks participate in programs that extend the FDIC insurance to cover millions.1 The National Credit Union Administration (NCUA) provides similar insurance for credit unions.

 You can typically open a basic savings account with a small minimum deposit.
 And, while the interest rates on these accounts tend to be low compared to other savings options, they offer fairly easy access to your funds.